 Sustainably 2nd-hand Depop Shop

 In fact, ‘Secondhand September’ has given me the excuse I need to finally clear out the wardrobe and face my own clothes hoarding habits.
-I’ve been wanting to do this for so long, but I finally set up a Depop shop, to give my old clothes a new life.
+I’ve been wanting to do this for so long, but I finally set up my Sustainably 2nd-had initiative; including a Depop shop, to give my old clothes a new life.

 Depop is an online marketplace, home to a global community of buyers and sellers of clothing and other interesting items.